imangareeboo/Austen_Adaptations/aboutproject.md

 ### The Process

-*Adapting_Austen* was created by Iman Gareeboo as a digital site catalogue of Microsoft Word documentation created in service of doctoral research.
+*Austen Adaptations* was created by Iman Gareeboo as a digital site catalogue of Microsoft Word documentation created in service of doctoral research.

 This project was created by downloading files from a forked version of Pat Dryburgh's Hitchens theme from their [GitHub Repository](https://github.com/patdryburgh/hitchens).
 The files were edited on a personal laptop, and then a new repository was created on GitHub [here](https://github.com/imangareeboo/Austen_Adaptations) where a new ReadMe.md file was created and all the files edited on the personal laptop were uploaded into the repository.